rockysaikia730/ODE_Solver/README.md

    ```
    which computes the gradient using a central finite difference scheme.
 This enables implicit solvers to approximate Jacobians even when no analytical derivative is supplied.
 Subclasses may override this method to provide an exact gradient.

-The Function class is therefore an abstraction layer separating solver logic from mathematical evaluation.
-Solvers rely on this interface and remain entirely independent of how the function is implemented.

 ### Shortcomings of the Function class
 Right now, there is no checking mechanism provided for veryfying the shape of the function and the input tensor.
 This responsibility is delegated to the user to verify for the time being.
 ---